Scalingo/scalingo-ruby-api/README.md

 * `response.paginated?` returns true if the reponse has metadata relative to pagination
 * `response.operation?` returns true if the response contains a header relative to an ongoing operation
 * `response.operation` returns the URL to query to get the status of the operation

+## Other details on the code architecture

+* `Scalingo::Client` instances hold configuration and the token used for authentication
+* `Scalingo::API::Client` subclasses (`Scalingo::Auth`, `Scalingo::Billing`, `Scalingo::Regional`) provides access to the APIs.
+You can use `connection` (returns a faraday instance) on those objects to perform any request freely.
+* `Scalingo::API::Endpoint` subclasses (`Scalingo::Auth::User`) instances belong to an api client (cf previous point).
+They provide quick and uniform access to expected requests.

 ## Examples